-In the Copy Certificate box, enter a new name for the copy and click Copy Certificate.
+To create a copy of an SSL certificate under a new name, use the "Copy Certificate" section.
+Enter a new name for the copy and click Copy Certificate.
 The new SSL certificate is added to the relevant catalog immediately.

 Creating a Certificate Signing Request